easegress-io/easegress/doc/pipeline_practice_guide.md

 ```

-Finally, Let's check on a upstream timeout case.
+Follow is an upstream timeout case.

 A fake HTTP Server to serve the request for demo, this time we add a 5 seconds sleep to simulate upstream response timeout.